vmstio/vmstio/docus/content/infrastructure/relays.md

 - [mastodon-relay.thedoodleproject.net](https://mastodon-relay.thedoodleproject.net)
 - [bigrelay.social](https://bigrelay.social)

-## Relayed Instances
+## Major Relayed Instances

 Through participation in relays, these instances (and many more) are accessible in the Federated timeline for vmst.io users.
-_This list is representative, incomplete, and subject to change at any time due to circumstances outside of vmst.io administrator control._
+_This list is representative and subject to change at any time due to circumstances outside of vmst.io administrator control._

 - mastodon.social
 - mastodon.online